 No person will possess, use, or distribute a weapon when in a school location except as provided in SWWC policy.
-A "weapon" means any object, device, or instrument designed as a weapon or through its use is capable of threatening or producing bodily harm or which may be used to inflict self-injury including, but not limited to, any firearm, whether loaded or unloaded; airguns; pellet guns; BB guns; all knives; blades; clubs; metal knuckles; numchucks; throwing stars; explosives; fireworks; mace and other propellants; stunguns; ammunition; poisons; chains; arrows; and objects that have been modified to serve as a weapon.
+A "weapon" means any object, device, or instrument designed as a weapon or through its use is capable of threatening or producing bodily harm or which may be used to inflict self-injury including, but not limited to, any firearm, whether loaded or unloaded; airguns; pellet guns; BB guns; all knives; blades; clubs; metal knuckles; nunchucks; throwing stars; explosives; fireworks; mace and other propellants; stun guns; ammunition; poisons; chains; arrows; and objects that have been modified to serve as a weapon.
 A weapon also includes look-alike weapons.
 Appropriate discipline and action will be taken against any person who violates this policy.
 SWWC does not allow the possession, use, or distribution of weapons by students.
 Discipline of students will include, at a minimum: immediate out-of-school suspension; confiscation of the weapon; immediate notification of police; parent or guardian notification; and recommendation to the superintendent of dismissal for a period of time not to exceed one year.
 The site administrator shall, as soon as practicable, refer to the criminal justice or juvenile delinquency system, as appropriate, a student who brings a firearm to school unlawfully.
-A student who brings a firearm to school will be expelled for at least one year, subject to SWWC discretion on a case-by-case basis.
-For detailed information, see SWWC's School Weapons policy.
+A student who brings a firearm to school will be expelled for at least one year, subject to SWWC discretion on a case-bycase basis.
+For a copy of the "School Weapons" policy, contact the Director of Educational Learning Centers.